mikolajroszak/integromat.github.io/apps/new_docs/directives/response.type.md

 ```
 This will parse all responses as JSON.

-You can specify the type as a string, in which case every response, no matter the status code, will be processed based on your selected type.
-You can also specify type as a special object, where keys are status codes, wildcard or status code ranges.
-This was made because some services return different responses with different status codes: JSON on success and TEXT on error, for example.
+You can specify the type as a string, in which case every response, no
+matter the status code, will be processed based on your selected type.

+##### Custom response types based on status code

+You can also specify type as a special object, where keys are status
+codes, wildcard or status code ranges.
+This was made because some
+services return different responses with different status codes: JSON on
+success and TEXT on error, for example.

+**Type object specification**:
-The `*` (wildcard) represents all responses and should be always present.
+- The `*` (wildcard) represents all responses and should be always
+present.
-The `[number]-[number]` represents a status code range
+- The `[number]-[number]` represents a status code range
-The `[number]` represents a status code
+- The `[number]` represents a status code
-Note that when specifying ranges, when multiple ranges include the same status code, the smallest range is selected.
-The `*` has the largest range (1-999) and a number has the smallest range, for example `455` is `455-455` range.
+  Note that when specifying ranges, when multiple ranges include the
+  same status code, the smallest range is selected.
+The `*` has the
+  largest range (1-999) and a number has the smallest range, for example
+  `455` is `455-455` range.
-Ranges are counted inclusive from both sides, so if you specify a range `401-402`, both the `401` and `402` status codes will be processed by this range.
+  Ranges are counted inclusive from both sides, so if you specify a
+  range `401-402`, both the `401` and `402` status codes will be
+  processed by this range.

 Example:
 ```json